muazwzxv/muazwzxv/README.md

 ### Some details about me
 - Software Engineer at [Xsolla](https://xsolla.com/)
-- I'm a Backend developer writing mostly in Go
+- I'm a Backend developer
 - I turn 24 in 2023
 - Always looking for an opportunity to grow here 🌱